-Within 10 business days, I file a draft into a shared Google Drive folder for an initial read by you, the client.
+Within two weeks, I file a draft into a shared Google Drive folder for an initial read by you, the client.
 I send you an email to notify you that it’s ready.

 At no extra charge, I can include two optional suggestions for free stock photos related to each article.

 You can view the text and photo suggestions in the Google Drive folder, flagging any concerns by using the commenting feature.